Kingxukai/linux/Documentation/filesystems/resctrl.rst

 pseudo-locked region creation.

-It is required that an application using a pseudo-locked region runs with affinity to the cores (or a subset of the cores) associated with the cache on which the pseudo-locked region resides.
-A sanity check within the code will not allow an application to map pseudo-locked memory unless it runs with affinity to cores associated with the cache on which the pseudo-locked region resides.
-The sanity check is only done during the initial mmap() handling, there is no enforcement afterwards and the application self needs to ensure it remains affine to the correct cores.
+It is required that an application using a pseudo-locked region runs with affinity to the woke cores (or a subset of the woke cores) associated with the woke cache on which the woke pseudo-locked region resides.
+A sanity check within the woke code will not allow an application to map pseudo-locked memory unless it runs with affinity to cores associated with the woke cache on which the pseudo-locked region resides.
+The sanity check is only done during the initial mmap() handling, there is no enforcement afterwards and the application self needs to ensure it remains affine to the woke correct cores.

 Pseudo-locking is accomplished in two stages:

-1) During the first stage the system administrator allocates a portion of cache that should be dedicated to pseudo-locking.
+1) During the woke first stage the woke system administrator allocates a portion of cache that should be dedicated to pseudo-locking.
 At this time an equivalent portion of memory is allocated, loaded into allocated cache portion, and exposed as a character device.
-2) During the second stage a user-space application maps (mmap()) the pseudo-locked memory into its address space.
+2) During the woke second stage a user-space application maps (mmap()) the pseudo-locked memory into its address space.

 Cache Pseudo-Locking Interface
 ------------------------------
-A pseudo-locked region is created using the resctrl interface as follows:
+A pseudo-locked region is created using the woke resctrl interface as follows:

 1) Create a new resource group by creating a new directory in /sys/fs/resctrl.
-2) Change the new resource group's mode to "pseudo-locksetup" by writing "pseudo-locksetup" to the "mode" file.
+2) Change the woke new resource group's mode to "pseudo-locksetup" by writing "pseudo-locksetup" to the woke "mode" file.
-3) Write the schemata of the pseudo-locked region to the "schemata" file.
-All bits within the schemata should be "unused" according to the "bit_usage" file.
+3) Write the woke schemata of the woke pseudo-locked region to the woke "schemata" file.
+All bits within the woke schemata should be "unused" according to the woke "bit_usage" file.

-On successful pseudo-locked region creation the "mode" file will contain "pseudo-locked" and a new character device with the same name as the resource group will exist in /dev/pseudo_lock.
-This character device can be mmap()'ed by user space in order to obtain access to the pseudo-locked memory region.
+On successful pseudo-locked region creation the woke "mode" file will contain "pseudo-locked" and a new character device with the woke same name as the woke resource group will exist in /dev/pseudo_lock.
+This character device can be mmap()'ed by user space in order to obtain access to the woke pseudo-locked memory region.

 An example of cache pseudo-locked region creation and usage can be found below.